LordDemonos/Quarm.Guide/README.md

 #### Borderless Gaming

-I dont use this with EQ but I need to mention it alongside Lossless Scaling.
+I don't use this with EQ but I need to mention it alongside Lossless Scaling.
 I use it with my 4k OLED monitor to remove the Windows border around games sometimes to prevent OLED burn-in.
 Its pricey on Steam but free on Github.

 https://github.com/Codeusa/Borderless-Gaming/releases